fullstack-storyteller/Notes/0-mark-down.md

 Another section:

 > This is another **embedded section**.
 Let's call this B.
-> This section B also continues in the second like
+> This section B also continues here

 This line isn’t embedded any more.

+## Lists

+- Point 1
+- Point 2
+- Point 3